-ALUMINUM COIL UNIT TXV's
+Aluminum Coil Unit TXV's

 The distributor used on the all-aluminum coils is also made of aluminum.
-The TXV connection to the distributor is accomplished with a 3/4-in.
-Chatleff nut.
-(See Fig. 25) The threads are coated with Loctite Heavy Duty Anti-Seize which is a graphite/calcium fluoride formulation, for applications that is free from copper, lead and sulfur.
-This product is typically used in applications with an operating range of -20° F to $+2400^{\circ}$ F. When replacing a TXV it is recommended to reapply with the same thread sealer.
+The TXV connection to the distributor is accomplished with a 3/4" Chatleff nut (Fig. 27).
+The threads are coated with Loctite Heavy Duty Anti-Seize which is a graphite/calcium fluoride formulation, for applications that is free from copper, lead and sulfur.
+This product is typically used in applications with an operating range of -20° F to +2400° F. When replacing a TXV it is recommended to reapply with the same thread sealer.